Musina: Geography

 The Limpopo River is a large river which flows strongly during the annual rainy season, when lichen and other plant species of the dry region come alive.
 Sometimes, it floods it's dry river banks.
 The low-shrub and thorny tree lands that surround Musina and thrive in rains are alive with animals in sanctuaries that offer experienced-only camping safari accessible by sand and rock road tracks.
 Access is generally good, with the N1 road from Johannesburg through Musina northwards being wide tar, as are most other roads in the area.

 Border with Zimbabwe

 The link with Zimbabwe at Beitbridge has become one of the busiest roads in the world and the busiest in Africa, due to black market importers from Zimbabwe and people looking for employment.
 This is mainly due to thousands crossing the border into South Africa every day.
-According to the New York Times, in January 2009 Musina had a shifting population of about 15,000 foreigners, overwhelmingly Zimbabweans, many of whom lived in a refugee camp at the showground or in the streets.
+According to the New York Times, in January 2009, Musina had a shifting population of about 15,000 foreigners, overwhelmingly Zimbabweans, many of whom lived in a refugee camp at the showground or in the streets.

 Name

-"Musina" in TshiVenda means that which spoils.
-Alluding to the fact that copper "spoilt" the Venda's efforts to mine gold in the region, as they couldn't effectively separate the gold from the useless copper.
+"Musina" is the TshiVenda word for copper, derived from a root that means spoil.
+This relates to the fact that copper "spoilt" the Venda's efforts to mine gold in the region, as they could not effectively separate the gold from the relatively insignificant copper.